pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 #### Give honest and sincere appreciation

-Sigmund Freud said that everything you and I do springs from two motives: the sex urge and the desire to be great.
-If our ancestors hadn’t had this flaming urge for a feeling of importance, civilisation would have been impossible.
+Sigmund Freud said that everything people do springs from two motives: the sex urge and the desire to be great.
+If our ancestors hadn’t had this flaming urge for a feeling of importance, civilization would have been impossible.
 Without it, we should have been just about like animals.
 Be hearty in your approbation and lavish in your praise.

 > "I shall pass this way but once; any good, therefore, that I can do or ant kindness that I can
 > show to any human being, let me do it now.
 Let me not defer nor neglect it, got I shall not pass